MonkeyD-Core/eoz/SECURITY.md

 ## Supported Versions

-See our website for versions of Bitcoin Core that are currently supported with security updates: https://eozicore.org/en/lifecycle/#schedule
+See our website for versions of Eozi Core that are currently supported with security updates: https://eozicore.org/en/lifecycle/#schedule

 ## Reporting a Vulnerability